mbergman257/vm_kill_on_switch_user/README.md

 There are some extra commands in this script that log details, such as timestamp, processes found, and memory usage of those processes.

-## How does this script get run?
+## When will this script run?
 This script is run by windows task scheduler, which is a windows job scheduling service that has been around since 1995.
-We will create a new task in the task scheduler that will run the PowerShell script above and be "triggered" on user log in and unlock.
+We will create a new task in the task scheduler that will run the PowerShell script above and be "triggered" on both user log-in and unlock.

 ## Instructions
 1. Save the `kill_vm_on_switch_user.ps1` file somewhere on the Windows PC.